WordPress/gutenberg/packages/block-library/README.md

 ### Naming convention for PHP functions

-All PHP function names within the subdirectories of the `packages/block-library/src/` directory should start with one of the following prefixes:
+All PHP function names declared within the subdirectories of the `packages/block-library/src/` directory should start with one of the following prefixes:

 -   `block_core_<directory_name>`
 -   `render_block_core_<directory_name>`